Psychotherapy

 Social Justice and Anti-Oppression Perspectives:

 I have been interested in social justice issues since the mid-1980’s.
 As a social worker, I recognize that often our “psychological problems” are actually natural responses to an unhealthy, unjust society.
 Many of us have experienced oppression or prejudice in the forms of racism, sexism, heterosexism, anti-transness, ablism, classism, anti-fat bias, anti-muslim sentiment, or anti-semitism, etc. – or are descendants of people who suffered in this way (ancestral trauma).
-I try to be aware of the ways that my own privilege can influence my work with others.
+From that perspective, psychotherapy is not meant to make you better at adjusting to or accommodating these social problems, but hopefully instead will help you find a way to live your values and feel where you do have power within the realities of the world as it is.
+Another aspect of this perspective is that I try to be aware of the ways that my own privilege can influence my work with others, and to minimize that influence.

 Accessing counseling sessions: